 Directions for Google Maps available here.

 From the large parking lot we walk towards the center where we will turn to the right towards the impressive rocky bastion and the Sanctuary visible above the village.
 Following the indications in the village we will reach a paved path that climbs steeply in the direction of the sanctuary.
 We follow the obvious indications and arrive at the Sanctuary.
-Several climbing routes start from the Sanctuary but we follow the signs for the via ferrata (25 'from the parking lot).
+From the Sactuary, many free climbing routes begins we follow the signs for the via ferrata (25 'from the parking lot).

-We leave the wall going up a couple of boulders and the cable takes us to the first very exposed point of the route: we face a horizontal traverse in which we will have to carefully evaluate where to put our feet looking for the present holds.
-Some changes will help us in the smoothest stretches.
+We leave the wall going up a couple of boulders and the cable takes us to the first very exposed point of the route: we face with an horizontal traverse a horizontal traverse in which we will have to carefully evaluate where to put our feet looking for the present holds.
+Some brackets will help us in the smoothest stretches .
 The traverse continues with a slight up and down in the central section.
-Before concluding the traverse we go up a ledge with some change and go up an edge.
+Before concluding the traverse we go up a ledge with some brackets and go up an edge.
 We proceed slightly to the left facing a narrow and long aided dihedral.
-We are now on a stretch of the fairly athletic via ferrata that leaves us no time to rest.
-In fact, coming out of the back we make a short traverse to the right and again on an aided corner.
+We are now on a stretch of the via ferrata rather physical that leaves us no time to rest.
+In fact , coming out of the dihedral, we make a short traverse to the right and again on an aided corner.
 The climb, although not technically difficult, is quite demanding in this section without breaks.
 We leave the dihedral exploiting some natural grips present in its upper part.
 We continue to the left in an inclined stretch that is not difficult and then reach a traverse to the left.
-The traverse takes us to the most iconographic point of the via ferrata: a traverse overhang that makes us bypass a vertical edge airy above the starting point of the itinerary.
+The traverse takes us to the most iconographic point of the via ferrata: a traverse overhang that makes us bypass a vertical airy edge above the starting point of the itinerary.
 This passage is exposed but not particularly difficult, given the presence of some excellent brackets.
 We complete the traverse slightly downhill until we reach a metal slab at the base of a dihedral.
 Like the previous ones, also this dihedral is well served by brackets and with the exception of exposure and possible tiredness it does not present particular difficulties.
-We leave the dihedral with a diagonal cross with which we bypass a new edge and reach a path where it is possible to take a breath by walking towards the second half of the via ferrata.
+We leave the dihedral with a diagonal traverse with which we bypass a new edge and reach a a path where it is possible to take a breath by walking towards the second half of the via ferrata.

-After having covered the easy path connecting at certain points in the exposed points we find ourselves under a long chimney.
+After having covered the easy connecting path aided in certain points in the exposed we find ourselves under a long chimney.
 The chimney would be very demanding but the brackets placed first on the right side then on the left side greatly reduce the difficulties.
-We start diagonally to the right until we reach a small terrace and then continue along the left side of the chimney vertically uphill.
-We leave the chimney on a panoramic roof where we walk a airy but not difficult to cross an edge.
+We start diagonally to the right until we reach a small terrace and then continue along the left side of the chimney vertically uphill We leave the chimney on a panoramic roof where we walk a airy but not difficult to cross an edge.
 We go around the edge helped by a couple of brackets and we continue along a ledge.
-At the end of the ledge, climb up a vertical slab where we then turn left downhill on some large boulders until we reach the nth corner beyond which there is a exposed but not difficult side.
+At the end of the ledge , climb up a vertical slab where we then turn left downhill on some large boulders until we reach the nth corner beyond which there is a exposed but not difficult side.
 The traverse soon becomes a rocky ledge and then rises a few meters and continues to the left with moderate difficulty.
-We are near a box where there is the book of signatures next to a long vertical wall that in the upper part takes the form of a dihedral and then later out on the slab.
-The ascent in this section is not difficult but it is exposed and it may be tiring if it is pushed slightly in some places.
+We are near a box where there is the book of signatures next to a long vertical wall that in the upper part takes the form of a a dihedral and then later out on the slab.
+The ascent in this section is not difficult but it is exposed and it may be tiring .
 We cross slightly to the right and face the upper part of the wall with an overhanging section in which to proceed quickly to get out of it without excessively tiring the arms already stressed by the climb now at its final stage.
 We leave this long and exposed wall crossing slightly to the left, we climb up some easier rocks and we are under the last wall of the route.
 This is slightly overhanging and it is advisable to gather the last energies well before going along it, given the fatigue that could be present.
 At the end of the road the path climbs up on wooden steps towards the left until the end of the equipment and the Ferrata Marangoni.